vincenthuang75025/playlists/README.md

 lots of onboarding, decide what main page is

-comment out irrelevant stuff, change name, etc. add link to readme, git button
+comment out irrelevant stuff, etc. add link to readme, git button

+logout screens for each page

 ## Non-urgent additions

-display alerts to user for failure conditions wrt form submissions

-import from eg. spotify or other lists

-try netlify or something

 edit songs - search or randomize